 Phone: +39 055 0987100

-A: Yes, you can breastfeed anywhere in Italy.
+Yes, you can breastfeed anywhere in Italy.
 Don’t feel shy as Italians are used to seeing mothers feed their children.
 You do not need to cover up (though you are certainly welcome to if you want to) or hide in a bathroom!
 However, if you are looking for a private area, you won’t find one in the Accademia, especially in the busier spring, summer, and fall months.

-A: The Accademia Gallery is much smaller than the Uffizi and all ages are usually impressed with the David statue.
-Unless you have kids who are studying art history or are really interested in visiting the Uffizi, I’d bring the family to the Accademia.
+The Accademia Gallery is much smaller than the Uffizi and all ages are usually impressed with the David statue.
+Unless you have kids who are studying art history or are really interested in visiting the Uffizi, I’d choose to bring the family to the Accademia.